mlstyszynski/techfest2019/README.md

 You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity You can also use the ravello console to access the devices.

-You can download the excel file [here](https://github.com/juniper-dc/techfest2019/blob/master/topologies/cemlabstudents.pdf) in order to get the ravello url for your student number.
+You can download the following file [here](https://github.com/juniper-dc/techfest2019/blob/master/topologies/cemlabstudents.pdf) in order to get the ravello url for your student number.

 The student number is given by the instructor during the in-person lab session.